2023-2024 Children’s Sabbaths Celebration

-The National Observance of Children’s Sabbaths is designated for the third weekend of each October—this year, that falls on October 15-17, 2021.
+The National Observance of Children’s Sabbaths® is always designated for the third weekend in October.
+This year, it is October 20–22, 2023 (button above).
 However, many places of worship participate on alternate dates—other weekends in October and even different months—for a variety of reasons.
-What’s most important is finding a date that will work for your place of worship, and we encourage you to share information with Children’s Defense Fund so we can connect efforts across dates, place, and traditions.
+What’s most important is finding a date that will work for your place of worship.
+As you celebrate, we encourage you to share information with Children’s Defense Fund so we can connect efforts across dates, locations, and traditions.

-Many places of worship plan a Children’s Sabbath during their customary time for worship, prayers, education, or another gathering.
-Some connect with one or a few places of worship for a collaborative celebration and events.
+Many places of worship plan a Children’s Sabbaths during their customary time for worship, prayer, education, or other gatherings.
+Some connect with one or a few places of worship for a collaborative celebration and event.
 Still others connect with as many faith leaders and places of worship in the community as possible to plan a multi-faith, community-wide celebration.
-Most Children’s Sabbaths involve all or some of the following elements:
+However your community marks the occasion, most Children’s Sabbaths events involve all or some of the following elements:

-- Service/worship/prayers/faith community gatherings focused on children, justice, and the moral, spiritual, and ethical imperative to nurture, protect, and seek justice for children
+- Worship services, prayers, and/or faith community gatherings focused on children, justice, and the moral, spiritual, and ethical imperative to nurture, protect, and seek justice for children

-- Educational programs for all ages (e.g., religious education classes, forums, special speakers)
+- Educational programs for all ages (e.g. religious education classes, forums, special speakers, etc.)

-- Advocacy and hands-on service activities around the Children’s Sabbath weekend to meet immediate needs of children in your community and raise a voice for justice
+- Advocacy and hands-on service activities around the Children’s Sabbaths weekend to meet immediate needs of children in your community and raise a voice for justice